codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 - Instead of CI3’s ``$this->load->library(x);`` you can now use ``$this->x = new X();``,
   following namespaced conventions for your component

-- Some Libraries from CodeIgniter 3 no longer exists in Version 4.
-For all this Libraries, you have to find a new way to implement your functions.
-These Libraries are `Calendaring <http://codeigniter.com/userguide3/libraries/calendar.html>`_, `FTP <http://codeigniter.com/userguide3/libraries/ftp.html>`_, `Javascript <http://codeigniter.com/userguide3/libraries/javascript.html>`_, `Shopping Cart <http://codeigniter.com/userguide3/libraries/cart.html>`_, `Trackback <http://codeigniter.com/userguide3/libraries/trackback.html>`_, `XML-RPC /-Server <http://codeigniter.com/userguide3/libraries/xmlrpc.html>`_ and `Zip Encoding <http://codeigniter.com/userguide3/libraries/zip.html>`_.
+- Some libraries from CodeIgniter 3 no longer exists in Version 4.
+For all these libraries, you have to find a new way to implement your functions.
+These libraries are `Calendaring <http://codeigniter.com/userguide3/libraries/calendar.html>`_, `FTP <http://codeigniter.com/userguide3/libraries/ftp.html>`_, `Javascript <http://codeigniter.com/userguide3/libraries/javascript.html>`_, `Shopping Cart <http://codeigniter.com/userguide3/libraries/cart.html>`_, `Trackback <http://codeigniter.com/userguide3/libraries/trackback.html>`_, `XML-RPC /-Server <http://codeigniter.com/userguide3/libraries/xmlrpc.html>`_, and `Zip Encoding <http://codeigniter.com/userguide3/libraries/zip.html>`_.

 - All the other libraries, which exist in both CodeIgniter versions, can be upgraded with some adjustments.
 The most important and mostly used